Topological classes of higher-dimensional black holes in massive gravity: Topological properties of higher-dimensional black holes in massive gravity

 For convenience, we let $a_6=\frac{Q^2}{V_3^2r_0^{6}}$, $b_6=c_0^4 c_4 m^2/r_0^2$, $ c_6=c_0^3 c_3 m^2/r_0$, $d_6= c_0^2 c_2 m^2$, $e_6=c_0 c_1 m^2 r_0$, $k=1$ and $Pr_0^{2}=0.001$ and draw Figure \ref{fig:4.1} - Figure \ref{fig:4.4} in this subsection.

-We first study the topological properties of the six-dimensional charged black hole with different parameters' values.
+We first study the topological properties of the six-dimensional charged black hole.
 In Figure \ref{fig:4.1}, there are two generation points and two annihilation points.
 The generation points are at $\tau_1/r_0$ and $\tau_2/r_0$, respectively.
 The annihilation points are at $\tau_1/r_0$ and $\tau_2/r_0$, respectively.
-These points divide the black hole into five branches, namely, three stable black hole branches and two unstable black hole branches, which leads to the topological number $W= 1-1+1-1+1 = 1$.
+These points divide the black hole into five branches, namely, three stable black hole branches and two unstable black hole branches, which leads to the topological number as $ 1$.
 Changing the parameters' values, we find that there are three black hole branches and three zero points in Figure \ref{fig:4.2}.
-It is easily to get that the topological number is $W = 1$.
-Although their topological numbers are the same in Figure \ref{fig:4.1} and \ref{fig:4.2}, they have different phase transitions.
-Clearly, this black hole has a topological number $W = 1$ for the different values of the parameters.
+It is easily to get that the number is $ 1$.
+Although their numbers are the same in Figure \ref{fig:4.1} and \ref{fig:4.2}, they have different phase transitions.
+Clearly, the number for this black hole is $1$.

-We then investigate the topological properties of the six-dimensional uncharged black hole with different parameters' values.
-There are three black hole branches and three zero points in Figure \ref{fig:4.3}, and then the topological number for this black hole is $W=1$.
+For the six-dimensional uncharged black hole, there are three black hole branches and three zero points in Figure \ref{fig:4.3}, and then its topological number is $1$.
 This black hole has a LBH/SBH phase transition.
 In Figure \ref{fig:4.4}, there are one generation point and two annihilation points, which divide the black hole into two stable black hole branches and two unstable black hole branches.
 Four zero points are at $(r_h/r_0 ,\Theta)$=($0.59, \pi/2$), ($0.81, \pi/2$), ($20.05, \pi/2$) and ($49.88, \pi/2$), respectively.
-Thus its topological number is $W = 1-1+1-1 =0$.
-Comparing Figure \ref{fig:4.3} and \ref{fig:4.4}, we find that the topological number of this uncharged black hole is $W =0$ or $1$, whose specific values are determined by the values of the black hole's parameters.
-This result is different from that derived for the six-dimensional charged black hole.
+Thus its topological number is $=0$.
+Comparing Figure \ref{fig:4.3} and \ref{fig:4.4}, we find that the number for the uncharged black hole is $0$ or $1$.
+This result is different from that for the six-dimensional charged black hole.

-Thus we conclude that the six-dimensional charged black hole has a topological number $W=1$, while the topological number for the uncharged black hole in this dimension has two possibilities, which is $W =0 $ or $1$, and determined by the values of the black hole's parameters.